 As part of the company incorporation process, companies will be required to open a corporate bank account.
 Most banks wil require a deposit in order to activate this account.
 Choosing a bank will be based on your particular business needs ands requirements.

-If you have any questions regarding the company incorporation process in Costa Rica, please do not hesitate to get in touch with our Country Coordinator, Josseline Campos at [email protected] or visit our website to learn about our range of tailored business services.
+If you have any questions regarding the company incorporation process in Costa Rica, please do not hesitate to get in touch with our team of experts today.

 Interested in learning more about market entry & commercial opportunities in Latin America?
 Keep watching and learn how our market entry services can support your business in Latin America.